ifancyabroad/Arcade-Game/README.md

 - Thinking creatively to expand the game

 ## Installation
-To install the app simply clone/download this repository and open index.html in your browser.
+To install the app simply clone/download this repository and open index.html in your browser or alternatively it can be played at the following [GitHub page](https://ifancyabroad.github.io/Arcade-Game/).

 ## Instructions
 ### Goal